rlf037/Basic-Neural-Network/README.md

 Functions:
     - `plot` Plots the model training loss and accuracy.
     - `save` Saves a model's weights & biases.
+    - `evaluate` Evaluates a model's accuracy.
+    - `predict` Returns an encoded prediction.

 PreProcessing:
     - `encode` Encodes class labels into one-hot or class codes.